• Home

 “The only way to increase socioeconomic diversity is to be intentional about it,” Princeton President Christopher Eisgruber said in a statement.
 “Socioeconomic diversity will increase if and only if college presidents make it a priority.”

-Last year, Princeton established ambitious targets to enroll a greater number of students from disadvantaged financial backgrounds, following the Supreme Court’s ban on affirmative action that impacted higher education.
-In the absence of race as a factor, administrators stated in a campus document, concentrating on socioeconomic diversity presents “the university’s greatest opportunity to attract diverse talent.”
+Last year, Princeton set aggressive goals to recruit more low-income students in the wake of the Supreme Court’s ban on affirmative action in higher education.
+Without the ability to consider race, officials wrote in a campus report, focusing on economic diversity offers “the university’s greatest opportunity to attract diverse talent.”

 The country’s most selective colleges still enroll large proportions of students from the wealthiest 1% of American families.
 Many of those campuses have tried for years to shed reputations of elitism, with only gradual changes in enrollment.